 - G2 Rating: 4.5 / 5

-- Praised for: Visualization power, integration ecosystem, control
+- Praised for: Visualization power, integration ecosystem, and control

 - Criticized for: Complexity in full-stack setup, hidden SaaS costs at scale